Empty Cities: Image Inpainting for a Dynamic-Object-Invariant Space: CONCLUSION

 \section{CONCLUSION}

-We have presented an open-source end-to-end deep learning framework that takes as input a RGB image from a city environment containing dynamic objects such as cars, and converts it into a gray realistic image with only static content.
+We have presented an end-to-end deep learning framework that takes as input an RGB image from a city environment containing dynamic objects such as cars, and converts it into a gray realistic image with only static content.
 For this objective, we develop mGANs, an adaptation of generative adversarial networks for inpainting problems.
 The provided comparison against other state-of-the-art inpainting methods shows that our approach performs better.
 Also, our approach has a feature that makes it different from other inpainting methods: areas of the non-hole image can be changed for the objective of a more realistic output.

-The visual localization experiments show that localization and mapping systems can benefit from our advances with the great advantage of not requiring any further modification.
+Further experiments show that visual localization and mapping systems can benefit from our advances without any further modification.

-Future extensions of this work might include, among others, converting the resulting static images from gray scale to color by following, for example, the approach of Li \textit{et~al.}~\cite{li2018closed}.
-Also, we consider exploiting multi-resolution images models, as well as making more research efforts into its transferability to other domains, \textit{i.e.}, real world images.
+Future work might include, among others, converting the resulting static images from gray scale to \mbox{color~\cite{li2018closed, IizukaSIGGRAPH2016}}.
+Also, exploiting higher-resolution models would be convenient for robotic labours, as well as carrying out more research efforts on its transferability to the real world domain.